NATO marks its 75th birthday as Russia's war in Ukraine gnaws at its unity

 The alliance’s ranks have almost tripled from its 12 founding members, but Finland and Sweden joined in record time to shelter under NATO’s collective security guarantee.

-That promise — Article 5 of the Washington Treaty, which has been shipped to Brussels for the ceremony — stipulates that an attack on any one of their number must be met with a united response.
+That promise — Article 5 of the Washington Treaty — stipulates that an attack on any one of their number must be met with a united response.
 It’s only ever been used once, after the Al-Qaeda attacks on U.S. soil in 2001.

 Among the more recent successes as it grew from the Cold War and after the Berlin Wall collapsed, NATO would count its 1999 air campaign against former Yugoslavia to end a bloody crackdown on separatist ethnic Albanians and its effort to avert near civil war in Macedonia in 2001.